Sdegr/Thesis/README.md

 BLEU = 11.90 (with BPE on test file, after tokenization).

-# STEp 33 - Compare BLEU-score obtained in step 28 with BLEU-scores obtained in STEP 32
+# STEP 33 - Compare BLEU-score obtained in step 28 with BLEU-scores obtained in STEP 32

 # STEP 34 - Compare Dutch -> English BLEU-scores with Chinese -> English BLEU-scores